+In the 19th century, ships went from being built from wood to being built from steel, and they went from being powered by wind to being powered by steam.
 In 1906, the Royal Navy unveiled the HMS Dreadnought, a warship whose design became the new state of the art for all nations.
 In fact, battleships during this time were then called dreadnoughts.

-At the Battle of Jutland in World War I, the Royal Navy failed to destroy the German Imperial Fleet, however, they succeeded in sending the German ships home where they sat out the remainder of war, unable to challenge for naval supremacy.
+At the Battle of Jutland in World War I, the Royal Navy failed to destroy the German Imperial Fleet; however, they succeeded in sending the German ships home where they sat out the remainder of war, unable to challenge for naval supremacy.
 The U-Boat war waged against Britain also failed because of the intrepid British seamanship (and some help from the U.S. Navy…).

-When Germany again tried to dominate the seas during World War II, the Royal Navy was once again up to the task, destroying the mighty Bismarck and other heavily armed and armored German ships, and once again the Royal Naval would not let itself be hurt by U-Boats (and once again with help from the U.S. Navy).
+When Germany again tried to dominate the seas during World War II, the Royal Navy was once again up to the task, destroying the mighty Bismarck and other heavily armed and armored German ships, and once again the Royal Naval would not let itself be defeated by U-Boats (and once again with help from the U.S. Navy).